cyber-shah/graphs-paper/Report.md

 ```

-## 4.4 - Djikstra's Algorithm
+## 4.4 - Dijkstra's Algorithm

-- C implementation can be found here [Djikstra in C](c-code/algorithms/Djikstra.h)
+- C implementation can be found here [Dijkstra in C](c-code/algorithms/Djikstra.h)
-- Python implementation can be found here [Djikstra in Python](algorithms/Dijkstra.py)
+- Python implementation can be found here [Dijkstra in Python](algorithms/Dijkstra.py)

 ### 4.4.1 - Using Priority Queues
-The approach to implementing Djikstra was to leverage a priority queue data structure to store the nodes that were visited.
+The approach to implementing Dijkstra was to leverage a priority queue data structure to store the nodes that were visited.
 The priority queue is implemented using a min heap.
-The function performs Djikstra on the graph and returns the order of explored nodes and shortest path from source node.
+The function performs Dijkstra on the graph and returns the order of explored nodes and shortest path from source node.

 ```Python
 def dijkstra_path(graph, source_node_name, destination_node_name):